DanielShamsoddini/396bots/README.md

 Its neurons are also connected in a semi random way, as while each block either has motor/possible sensor neurons, the synapse connections for these are decided randomly, meaning that for example a vestigial sensor can potentially be linked to a core block motor or vice versa.
 Movement as of right now is still using the standard pyrosim single joint axis for each joint, but given the potentially large # of blocks it was my opinion that the robot should still be able to have substantial freedom of movement thanks to the vestigial blocks.

-To run this program clone this repository and run runsnakemake.py
+To run this program clone this repository and run runsnakemake.py The # of potential base blocks can be adjusted in the constants.py file by modifying the randomlength variable.